 Epson 3800/3880 Note - This printer can use sheets up to 37.5" long.
 You can still use the 13x38 Red River size and only lose about 1" of printable space.

-Canon Printer Note - Desktop Canon printers cannot print on sheets longer 26.61".
+Canon Printer Note - Older Canon desktop printers are limited to 26.61" as the maximum sheet size.
 This is a driver issue and cannot be overcome.
 Newer models (PRO-200, PRO-300, PRO-1000) can print up to 47" sheets.